-A reference to Bogdashan jungle orcs, whose eating habits are not specified in canon or fanon products, and therefore left
+A reference to Bogdashan jungle orcs, whose eating habits are not specified in canon or fanon products, and therefore left to the DM's discretion.

 This is actually a mix up of the story of Oceania and Lhomarr: the first one was destroyed by Night Dragons, but it's still over the waves, while the latter was sunk by Outer Being magic.